ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Experiments

-\textbf{Goal-Condition Success Rate (GC)} Each task can contain multiple goal conditions.
-The goal-condition success rate is the ratio of goal conditions completed at the end of each episode, averaged across all episode trajectories \cite{ALFRED20}.
+\textbf{Evaluation Metrics.} Following existing works \cite{padmakumar2021teach,ALFRED20}, we measure the task success and goal-condition success rates. \begin{itemize}[noitemsep, left=0pt, topsep=0pt] \item \textbf{Goal-Condition Success Rate (GC):} Each task can contain multiple goal conditions, where successfully completing one single goal condition could require a lengthy sequence of actions.
+The goal-condition success rate is the ratio of goal conditions completed at the end of each episode, averaged across all episode trajectories.

-\textbf{Task Success Rate (SR)} Task Success is defined as $1$ if all goal conditions have been completed at the end of the episode and $0$ otherwise.
+\item \textbf{Task Success Rate (SR):} Task success is defined as $1$ if all goal conditions have been completed at the end of the episode and $0$ otherwise.
 The final score is calculated as the average across all episodes.

-\textbf{Trajectory Length Weighted (TLW) Metrics} We include path-weighted versions of both metrics that consider the length of the action sequence.
-For example, for a reference trajectory $L$ and inferred trajectory $\hat L$, we calculate Trajectory Length Weighted Task Success Rate (SR [TLW]) as
+\item \textbf{Trajectory Length Weighted (TLW) Metrics:} Path-weighted versions of both SR and GC metrics consider the length of the action sequence.
+For a reference trajectory $L$ and inferred trajectory $\hat L$, we calculate the Trajectory Length Weighted Task Success Rate (SR [TLW]), defined as